ycpcs/fys100-fall2015/labs/lab15.md

 The `digitalWrite` function sets the voltage on a digital output pin to a low or high voltage.
 In the circuit used by our kits, a high voltage will turn on the LED connected to the specified output pin, and a low voltage will turn off the LED.

+To write data to the LCD, use the `lcd.print` and `lcd.write` functions.
+The `lcd.print` function sends human readable text to the LCD.
+The `lcd.write` sends control codes to the LCD (for example, to clear the screen or move the text cursor.)

-*TODO*: writing data to the LCD, reading data from the RGB color sensor.
+Reading data from the RGB color sensor can be accomplished using the `tcs` variable.
+For example:

+{% highlight c++ %}
+uint16_t r, g, b, c;

+tcs.getRawData(&r, &g, &b, &c);
+{% endhighlight %}

+This code reads the current red, green, and blue intensity values into the variables `r`, `g`, and `b`.

 ## Quick experiments